IBCLCs hold the certification for 5 years and then they are to recertify.

 Recertifying by CERPs requires that 75 CERPs be earned within the 5 years of the certification period and before you apply for recertification.
 Earning the 75 CERPs includes:

-- Minimum of 50 L-CERPs on lactation specific topics
+- Minimum of 50 L-CERPs of education that is specifically about human lactation and breastfeeding

-- Remaining CERPs may be (R) CERPs on any topic relevant to the lactation consultant profession
+- Remaining CERPs may be (R) CERPs which is education related to the practise of IBCLCs, but is neither lactation nor ethics specific

-IBCLCs are also to reaffirm adherence to the Code of Professional Conduct and report any professional licensing actions and/or professional disciplinary actions.
+IBCLCs are also to reaffirm adherence to the Code of Professional Conduct for IBCLCs and report any professional licensing/registration actions and/or professional disciplinary actions.